garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > manifestFiles

 POSIX-style paths to YAML files to load manifests from.
-These files *can not* contain any Garden template strings.
+Garden will *not* use the Garden Template Language to transform manifests in these files.
 Each file can contain multiple manifests.

 | Type               | Default | Required |
 | ------------------ | ------- | -------- |